jacoby149/rectangles/README.md

 Rectangles is a strict design system that enforces *glitch-free*, *responsive* apps.

-Rectangles layouts are *formulaic*.
-Identical layouts implies Identical code.
+Rectangles layouts are *formulaic*, meaning identical layouts imply Identical code.

-Rectangles is built on *no JSX* React, npm is not a requirement.
+Rectangles is built on *no JSX* React, so npm is not a requirement.

 (See this link to learn more about *no JSX* React.) https://reactjs.org/docs/add-react-to-a-website.html